- If you ever wondered how to open a PNG file then a great image viewer is what you need.

 How can I open PNG files in Windows 10?

 The world’s best imaging and graphic design software is the natural choice when it comes to photo editing and graphic design solutions.

 Since graphics file formats differ in the way they render image data as pixels or vectors, Photoshop supports different compression formats:

-- Crop, remove objects, retouch (color and effects), and combine photos
+You can crop the image, remove objects, retouch the image (color and effects), and even combine photos.

 FileViewer Plus is an extremely powerful software that will open over 300 file formats including all the most popular image formats.